-Traceroute.
-To test the performance of a connect, click the Traceroute button.
-Enter the address of the PC whose connection you wish to test and click the Traceroute button.
+Traceroute Test.
+To test the performance of a connect, enter the address of the PC whose connection you wish to test and click the Start to Traceroute button.
 The Traceroute screen will then display the test results.
-To stop the test, click the Stop button.
-Click the Clear Log button to clear the screen.
 Click the Close button to return to the Diagnostics screen.